ox-it/talks.ox/docs/source/user/talk-users/add-to-your-calendar.rst

 Further Information
 -------------------

+There are also guides on how to:

-Subscribe to a continuously updated feed of events
+* :doc:`Subscribe to a continuously updated feed of events <feed-in-your-calendar>`

-Set up reminders in your calendar
+* :doc:`Set up reminders in your calendar <email-reminders>`